Routing

 Routing pertains to the path one request should take to get from a client to a specified endpoint.
 In Grey Matter, this is configured through Domains and Clusters.

 The link between domain, route, and shared rules is important.
 A request is sent to a domain based on its Host or :authority header.
-From there, each route on the virtual host for that domain is checked in order for a "match" (see ).
+From there, each route on the virtual host for that domain is checked in order for a "match" (see path matching).
 Once a match is found, the request is forwarded to a cluster.
-This cluster will be determined either by the shared rules default configuration linked to that route, or by the constraints
+This cluster will be determined either by the shared rules default configuration linked to that route, or by the routing rules constraints field.
+See route forwarding for these configuration specifics.

 Attribute